-&lt;sup>3 N.J.S.A.
+3 N.J.S.A.
 48:25-3.

-- 2. At least 85% of all new light-duty vehicles sold or leased in New Jersey shall be plugin electric vehicles by December 31, 2040. - 3.
+- 1. There shall be at least 330,000 registered light-duty, plug-in electric vehicles in New Jersey by December 31, 2025, and at least 2 million electric vehicles registered in New Jersey by December 31, 2035. - 2.
+At least 85% of all new light-duty vehicles sold or leased in New Jersey shall be plugin electric vehicles by December 31, 2040. - 3.
 At least 25% of State-owned non-emergency light duty vehicles shall be plug-in electric vehicles by December 31, 2025. - 4.
 100% of State-owned non-emergency light-duty vehicles shall be plug-in electric vehicles by December 31, 2035 and thereafter. - 5.
 At least 1,000 Level Two chargers shall be available for public use across the state by December 31, 2025. - 6.
 The Department of Environmental Protection, in consultation with the Board, shall establish goals for vehicle electrification and infrastructure development for medium and heavy duty vehicles by December 31, 2020.

 In FY22, NJCEP will continue to advance those goals in a variety of different ways.
-In FY21, the Board approved two light-duty EV public charging programs and Staff is working with utility staff to ensure the successful implementation of those programs.
-Additionally, Staff is currently reviewing the two remaining filings to ensure they comply with the Board's minimum filing requirements for light-duty public EV charging.
-Staff has also begun the process for stakeholder input on the subject of Medium and Heavy Duty (MHD) EV charging and plans for multiple opportunities for input on MHD investment and mechanisms for rate recovery and rate setting for MHD EV charging.
+In FY21, the Board approved two EDC petitions to launch light-duty EV public charging programs, and Staff is working with utility staff to ensure the successful implementation of those programs.
+Additionally, Staff is currently reviewing the two remaining EDC filings to ensure they comply with the Board's minimum filing requirements for light-duty public EV charging.
+Staff has also begun the process for seeking stakeholder input on the subject of Medium and Heavy Duty (MHD) EV charging and plans to provide multiple opportunities for input on MHD investment and on mechanisms for rate recovery and rate setting for MHD EV charging.

-The Electric Vehicle Act also created the Charge Up New Jersey Program (CUNJ) to encourage the purchase or lease of new light-duty plug-in electric vehicles in the State and assist New Jersey residents in making the switch to driving electric vehicles by offering a financial incentive directly linked to a vehicle's EPA-rated all-electric range.
+The Electric Vehicle Act also created the Charge Up New Jersey Program (CUNJ) within the NJCEP to encourage the purchase or lease of new light-duty plug-in electric vehicles in the State and assist New Jersey residents in making the switch to driving electric vehicles by offering a financial incentive directly linked to a vehicle's EPA-rated all-electric range.
+The BPU intends to facilitate the achievement of the State's EV goals and implement an incentive program which moves the State forward on transportation electrification, while decreasing greenhouse gas emissions.
 Staff launched Phase 1 of the program, the post-purchase incentive, in May 2020.
 In the first year of the program, which spanned across FY20 and FY21, CUNJ provided over 7,000 vehicles with over \$36 million in incentives.
-Staff recommends launching Phase 2, the point-of-sale incentive, pending approval of the FY22 budget and will develop Phase 3, which includes an incentive for residential chargers, later in the fiscal year.
+Staff recommends launching Phase 2, the point-of-sale incentive, pending approval of the FY22 budget, and will develop Phase 3, which includes an incentive for residential chargers, later in the fiscal year.